VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Fundamentals/Data-Import/02-building-custom-importer.md

 ## Registering Data Importer

-Now that we have everything at hand to wire up our new _ProductImageCsvDataImporter_ and run it, we add the following content to the _module.cs_ file:
+Now that we have everything at hand to wire up our new _CsvProductImageImporter_ and run it, we add the following content to the _module.cs_ file:

 `module.cs`
 ```cs